LIT-Protocol/lit-flags/README.md

 # Getting started

-Modifying feature flags requires the use of the `flag` binary, installed by running:
+Modifying feature flags is done by running `npx lit-flag`

-`yarn binstall`

-This creates the `flag` binary under `/usr/local/bin/flag`.
-Running the binary prompts the user for the intended action, currently one of:
+Running the flag tool prompts the user for the intended action, currently one of:

 - Creating a new feature flag and setting the environments in which it should be enabled.
 - Modifying an existing feature flag to be enabled or disabled in the desired environments.
 - Deleting an existing feature flag.

-Running the `flag` binary requires a `features/` directory along the current path, the closest of which will be used by the binary. `flag` is responsible for both generating and modifying the files in this directory, so it is crucial that no changes are made to this directory's contents outside the `flag` binary once configured.
+Running the `lit-flag` tool requires a `features/` directory along the current path, the closest of which will be used by the binary.

+## NOTE: `lit-flag` is responsible for both generating and modifying files in this directory, so it is crucial

+that no changes are made to this directory's contents outside the `lit-flag` binary once configured.

 # Using Feature Flags